5 Symptoms of a Bad ABS Control Module & Replacement Cost

-In this article, we look at the symptoms of a bad ABS control module, as well as its location, function, and replacement cost.
-Let’s begin with a quick look at the signs to look for.
+In this guide, we’ll go over the symptoms of a bad ABS control module, along with its location, function, and replacement cost.
+But first, let’s take a closer look at the most common signs to watch for.

-The most common symptom of a bad ABS control module is an ABS warning light on your dashboard.
-You may also notice locking wheels while braking on slippery surfaces.
-Another less common sign is a stiff or unresponsive brake pedal.
+The most common symptom of a bad ABS control module is the ABS warning light illuminating on your dashboard.
+You might also experience your wheels locking up during braking on slippery roads, or in some cases, notice a stiff or unresponsive brake pedal.

-These are not all the signs, so here is a more detailed list of the signs of a bad or failing ABS control module to look for:
+However, these are not the only indicators of trouble.
+Below is a more detailed list of the signs of a bad or failing ABS control module to watch for so you can address the issue before it affects your braking safety.

 1. Locking Wheels